I-GUIDE/data-catalog-archive/schema/core.md

 the `identifier` property should be programmatically generated when the record is registered into the catalog.
 For more information about `identifier`, see the [Identifier](#identifier)

-**Has Part** is used to describe a record or work that is part of the current record.
+**Has Part** describes a record or work that is part of the current record.
 For example, a body of work may consist of multiple related datasets that are used for a particular study.

-Note: `hasPart` and `isPartOf` are generally used to create linkage between records that are grouped together or records that belong to other groupings.
+Note: `hasPart` and `isPartOf` are generally used to link records that are grouped together or those that belong to other groupings.
 For example, `hasPart` may be used to indicate a record that consists of one or more additional `CreativeWork` (this is similar to a HydroShare collection).
 In contrast, `isPartOf` is used to indicate catalog records that reference a designated `CreativeWork`.

 The following example illustrates how a `CreativeWork` may reference another `CreativeWork` in the catalog.
-This can be read as, "Collection of Great Salt Lake Data" is a collection of record(s) that includes the "Great Salt Lake Bathymetry" record.
+This can be read as: "Collection of Great Salt Lake Data" is a collection of record(s) that includes the "Great Salt Lake Bathymetry" record.

 ``` json